Effective Integration of Weighted Cost-to-go and Conflict Heuristic within Suboptimal CBS: Experimental results

 \subsection{Relating CBS, Prioritized Planning, and W-EECBS}

 We run WO-EECBS with a very large sub-optimality value ($w_{so}=10000$) and different anchor weights to see how this mimics running weighted prioritized planning.
 We denote these as ``CBSPP" with their specific weights to emphasize the relation.
-Figure \ref{fig:cbspp-node-full} verifies that the number of generated nodes stays at 1 for low levels of agents until conflicts become unavoidable.
-Figure \ref{fig:cbspp-success-full} demonstrates how CBSPP's ability to replan using CBS's conflict resolution increases success rate compared to prioritized planning.
-When possible, practitioners using PP should instead use W-EECBS with a large sub-optimality as they get the same prioritized planning behavior in the root node along with the natural robustness and completeness of CBS.
+Figure \ref{fig:cbspp-node-full} verifies that the number of generated CT nodes stays at 1 for low levels of agents until conflicts become unavoidable.
+The bottom row plots with CT nodes greater than 1 also demonstrate how CBSPP's ability to replan using CBS's conflict resolution increases success rate compared to prioritized planning which would fail in those instances.
+At the expense of additional engineering complexity, we recommend that practitioners using PP should instead use W-EECBS with a large suboptimality as they get the same prioritized planning behavior in the root node along with the natural robustness and completeness of CBS.